Managing Pending AP Assets

 While in this venue, APs can connect to RUCKUS One and report their connection status, IP address, and external IP address, which are displayed in the Pending Assets table.

-- This feature applies only to AP assets in MSP accounts and does not support switches or other device types.
+- This feature applies only to AP assets in MSP accounts.

 - Restricted APs in Pending Assets do not consume AP licenses.
 AP licenses are required only when devices are claimed to an end‑customer venue.
 If sufficient licenses are unavailable, the system blocks the claim action.